 The Discovery program has been developed by the National Institute for Learning Disabilities (NILD), and is designed to help students who have learning difficulties.
 Florida Christian has the only accredited NILD program in South Florida.
 Our four specially trained and certified educational therapists work with students twice a week on a one-to-one basis, using techniques which have been researched and designed to help students overcome their deficits.

 The goal for the Discovery Program is to help students succeed and become independent in the regular classroom (college prep curriculum), by using the strategies learned in EDUCATIONAL THERAPY.
 Discovery specializes in assisting students with grade deficiencies no greater that 12 months (student can’t be more than one year behind – grade equivalency determined with entrance exam).
 Discovery is not special education, it is an educational therapeutic support program.

 FCS does not offer a special education program.
 FCS does not offer inclusion, shadowing or behavioral therapies.
 Discovery is not geared toward assisting children with autism.

 Admission is based on the entrance exam along with academic and behavioral records, as well as references, recommendations and review of psycho-educational evaluation, when applicable.

 All students/applicants must meet entrance requirements before being considered for Discovery therapy.
 Minimal entrance requirements are as follows:

-- No failing grades are permitted
+- No failing grades or classes are permitted

 - Personal and school references for 6th – 12th grade students